JCP Partners asks Dine Brands to spin off IHOP in shareholder proposal

 “We believe that the valuation increase and potential earnings increase for IHOP would vastly outweigh the existing synergies associated with keeping IHOP and Applebee’s together,” JCP said in the filing.

-JCP is run by James Pappas whose family has deep roots in the restaurant business as his father, Christopher Pappas, is president and chief executive officer of restaurant chain Luby’s Inc, which operates the Fuddruckers chain among others.
+JCP is run by James Pappas whose family has deep roots in the restaurant business as his father, Christopher Pappas, is president and chief executive officer of restaurant chain Luby’s Inc (LUB.N), which operates the Fuddruckers chain among others.

 JCP did not immediately respond to a request for comment and a spokesman for Dine Brands declined to comment beyond the filing.